PSanchezD/Frontend-E-com/README.md

 # The Frontend
-building the frontend of my sticker e-com website
+Building the frontend of my sticker e-com website